RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/carbohydrates/GlycanRelaxMover.md

 ### Starting Glycans

-_random_start_ &bool default=false
+By default, all glycan torsions are randomized to avoid conformational bias.

-- Randomize the starting glycans set to move before the protocol.
-Used to create increased diversity.
+_refine_ &bool default=false
-         This is recommended if doing de-novo glycan modeling, or you have just glycosylated using the SimpleGlycosylateMover.
+- If *true*, randomization is omitted, and the starting conformation corresponds o the input conformation.

 _sugar_bb_start_ &bool default=false
 - Randomize the starting glycans using sugar bb data before the protocol.